Mi1Col/millerTime/README.md

 So there is a function made in python that when you introduce a date, you can watch how many seconds have passed in the Miller's Planet, how many minutes and how many hours.

-Sorry if I made any mistake, I'm not very good in english.